Second Degree Robbery: NY Penal Law 160.10

-- Robbery in the Second Degree can be broken down as follows:New York Penal Law 160.10(1)
+- Robbery in the Third Degree – New York Penal Law 160.05

-If you forcibly steal property from someone, regardless of what it is, and you are aided by another person who is present, then you are guilty of Second Degree Robbery pursuant to NY Penal Law 160.10(1).
-In other words, the sole difference between Robbery in the Third Degree and the Second Degree under this section is that another person (a "lookout," a "moneyman" or another "robber" is present and aiding.
+If you forcibly steal property from someone, regardless of what it is, and you are assisted by another person who is present, then you are guilty of Second Degree Robbery pursuant to NY Penal Law 160.10(1).
+In other words, the sole difference between Robbery in the Third Degree and the Second Degree under this section is that another person, a "lookout," a "moneyman" or another "robber" is present and aiding.
 Whether you are the principal robber or the accomplice irrespective of which one of you violated the crime “more,” instead of no mandatory prison exposure for a Third Degree Robbery arrest, you and your co-defendant would now face the three and a half year minimum.
 A word to the wise…Those individuals whom are alleged to have been with you need not be arrested for this charge.Second Degree Robbery: New York Penal Law 160.10(2)

-It is important to note a few things about this section of Robbery in the Second Degree.
-First, the physical injury need only be a bloody lip, bruise or something as “insignificant” as that.
+It is important to note a few things about subsection two of Robbery in the Second Degree.
+First, the physical injury need only be a bloody nose, bruise or something as “insignificant” as these nominal damages.
 All that is required is some form of “substantial pain” or “impairment of physical condition.”
 Second, the person injured need not be the target of the Robbery.
 Lastly, yet equally important, it is not a defense to this section to argue that the firearm, gun, revolver, etc., was not loaded or that it was really a ruler or tape measure under your shirt.
-The prosecution must only establish (beyond a reasonable doubt, of course), that you possessed what appeared to be a firearm.Second Degree Robbery: New York Penal Law 160.10(3)
+The prosecution must only establish, beyond a reasonable doubt, of course, that you possessed what appeared to be a firearm.Second Degree Robbery: New York Penal Law 160.10(3)

 Call our Robbery defense lawyers and former Assistant District Attorneys at (212) 312-7129 or contact us online today.